 Note that once you become an NRI, there are lots of compliance which has to be followed by you.
 There are limits on where you can invest and where you can’t?
 Even the taxation for NRI’s is different and rules regarding TDS are different.
 We are not going into detail in this article regarding this as its out of scope.

-Let me give you an example – In USA, a person has to pay the income tax on global income, so if an NRI has Rs 1 crore of FD in India they will be pay the tax in India as well as in USA, but because of DTAA they will be avoiding it.
+Let me give you an example – In USA, a person has to pay the income tax on global income, so if an NRI has Rs 1 crore of FD in India they will pay the tax in India as well as in USA, but because of DTAA they will be avoiding it.
 There is paper work involved here, but you can surely save the double taxes.

 Do let us know if you have any more questions related to NRI’s investments in India?
-Share your questions in comments section.
+Share your questions in the comments section.

 Here is the list of some of our best content.